 - Looking at your carry-on and wondering why it isn’t packed

-- Checking the Wallet app on your iPhone and browsing through old boarding passes
+- Browsing through old boarding passes

 - Wondering why you aren’t on a plane right now